 The Teacher Grant Committee is comprised of PSB members, including past Teacher Grant recipients, and members of the BEF Board of Directors.
 The committee will evaluate each proposal based on the following:

 • The proposed project supports excellence in teaching.

 • The proposal is an innovative project or idea.

 • It explores an interest or passion of the applicant.

-• The ideas informing the project are sufficiently developed.
+• The ideas informing the project are sufficiently developed and explained.

 • The project activities are well defined.

 • The applicant has provided helpful or necessary documents to support the application.

 • The proposed budget seems realistic given the scope of the applicant’s plans.

 • The applicant will experience professional growth and/or renewal.